 Use this file to discover all available pages before exploring further.

-- Check out Fast AI Feedback Loops with Honeycomb and OpenTelemetry for an example of agent instrumentation using Pydantic.
+- Refer to Fast AI Feedback Loops with Honeycomb and OpenTelemetry for an example of agent instrumentation using Pydantic.

-- See the example storechat application repo for further agent instrumentation examples.
+- Visit the example storechat application repo for further agent instrumentation examples.

 Enriching your traces with GenAI context

-Add the following OTel GenAI attributes to your agent spans.Unique identifier for the conversation or session.
+Add the following OTel GenAI attributes to your agent spans to give Honeycomb the context it needs to group spans into conversations, identify agents, and surface meaningful data in the Agent Timeline.Unique identifier for the conversation or session.
 Used to group all traces and spans belonging to the same agent conversation.

 Name of the agent emitting the span.In multi-agent workflows each agent should have a unique name.